keystonejs/keystone/.changeset/brown-rings-suffer.md

 '@keystone-next/utils-legacy': minor
 ---

-Added Keystone Cloud integration capabilities for images.

 Replaced the types `FileMode` and `ImageMode` with `AssetMode`.

+Added internal experimental Keystone Cloud integration capabilities for images.